-The solution: You can do exactly this with the TV Runner CV Course.
-The tips and tricks in side will help you win your first jobs more quickly.
+The tips and tricks inside the course will help you win your first jobs more quickly.
 It covers all the key sections of the CV, and deals with how you can make your CV rise to the top of the pile

 This isn’t a quick course on how to do your CV but rather an amazing template giving you insight on what the employer wants and needs.